 Quick culture note: most Japanese do not have a dedicated clothes dryer as is found in many Western homes.
 Instead, many folks will opt to air-dry clothes outdoors.
 Some newer buildings will also have a drying function embedded in the bathroom fan which will heat the space up and dry clothes in about 2-3 hours.
-In this case, a separate remote control may be located on the bathroom wall labeled with a ドライ/Dry or 乾燥/Dry button used to activate this function.
+In this case, a separate Japanese remote controls control may be located on the bathroom wall labeled with a ドライ/Dry or 乾燥/Dry button used to activate this function.

 - 1) 切 入

 - 3) 水位

 - 5) 風乾燥

 A decided convenience when it comes to Japanese washing machines is that many are completely automatic: simply place clothes in the washer, turn the machine on with the 入/on button (#1 above), press スタート/Start (button #2), and the machine will automatically determine the right amount of water needed for the load.
 (At this point you can add the right amount of detergent needed.)

 To manually increase the water volume, simply press button #3 (水位/water volume) until the desired level is reached.
 To measure out the right amount of detergent, simply look at the lamp next to button #3 (e.g. 45 liters) and measure out the corresponding amount indicated by the lines and numbers in the detergent's measuring cup or cap.